 In many cases, when unilateral vocal cord paralysis first occurs, there is often a chance of spontaneous return of the vocal cord movement and restoration of voice.
 Nerve recovery can take many months to complete, however.
 For patients who desire immediate vocal improvement, an alternative exists to enduring a poor voice while waiting for spontaneous recovery.

-There are some medical studies, one of which NorthShore’s Aaron D. Friedman, MD, authored, suggesting that individuals with unilateral vocal cord paralysis who never recover vocal cord motion but who received an injection laryngoplasty soon after their paralysis began may have less of a need for a permanent surgery to correct their voices than those who did not have an injection.
+There are some medical studies, suggesting that individuals with unilateral vocal cord paralysis who never recover vocal cord motion but who received an injection laryngoplasty soon after their paralysis began may have less of a need for a permanent surgery to correct their voices than those who did not have an injection.

 The longer a patient has unilateral vocal cord paralysis, the less the chance of spontaneous recovery.
 Patients who have a poor voice resulting from a longterm leaking vocal cord valve during speech can have a surgery called a medialization laryngoplasty, which can permanently improve the voice.